China’s rich culinary heritage offers a diverse range of dining experiences, catering to all budgets.

 - Average Cost: 20–80 RMB (3–12.5 USD) per meal.

-- Typical Dishes: Noodles, rice dishes, hotpot, and various meat and vegetable dishes.
+- Typical Dishes: Noodles, fried rice, hotpot, and stir-fried vegetables.

-A typical meal at a local restaurant might include a bowl of noodles with meat for around 15 RMB or a plate of fried rice for about 20 RMB.
+A bowl of noodles with meat might cost around 15 RMB, while a plate of fried rice is about 20 RMB.

-Hotpot, a popular communal dining experience, can range from 30 to 80 RMB per person, depending on the ingredients and location.
+Hotpot, a popular communal dining experience, ranges from 30 to 80 RMB per person, depending on the ingredients and location.

 3. Mid-Range Restaurants